Speech-Language Pathology (SLP)

 SLP 7800.
 Clinical Externship.
 (4 Credits)

 This course continues to focus on developing the skills and competencies required for certification in Speech-Language Pathology.
-Students will complete external placements with an ASHA certified Speech-Language Pathologist as a preceptor.
-This clinical externship is comprised of 16 total weeks including both medical and school placements.
+Students will complete external placements with an ASHA certified Speech-Language Pathologist as a preceptor in either a school or medical setting.
 Students are expected to follow the schedule of the placement site.